All

 The future of MIPS holds promise and potential changes that healthcare providers should be aware of.

 Future iterations of MIPS may place greater emphasis on patient outcomes and value-based care.
-Providers should prioritize initiatives that improve patient health and satisfaction to stay ahead of evolving requirements. - Integration with Other Programs
+In order to stay ahead of evolving requirements, providers should prioritize initiatives that improve patient health and satisfaction.

 MIPS may increasingly integrate with other quality improvement programs and initiatives.
-Understanding these interactions can help providers navigate MIPS compliance more effectively and achieve higher financial and patient care quality.
+Understanding these interactions, therefore, can help providers navigate MIPS compliance more effectively and achieve higher financial and patient care quality.

 Conclusion